hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605166v2-dissecting-bias-in-llms-a-mechanistic-interpretability-perspective.md

 ---
 layout: default
-title: Dissecting Bias in LLMs: A Mechanistic Interpretability Perspective
+title: "Dissecting Bias in LLMs: A Mechanistic Interpretability Perspective"
 ---

 # Dissecting Bias in LLMs: A Mechanistic Interpretability Perspective